wiktork77/todo-app-compose/README.md

 ## Project Goal
-The goal of this project was to develop a simple mobile application for creating a to-do list, with tasks stored in a local database.
+The goal of this project was to develop a **simple mobile application for creating a to-do task list**, with tasks stored in a **local database**.
 Additionally, the project served as an introduction to fundamental **Android** concepts and **Jetpack Compose**.
 This is my first application built using Jetpack Compose.

 ## Features